Archana1132/BUSINESS_INSIGHTS_360/README.md

 **Excel/CSV Files**: Targets, Market Share data, and related information are sourced from Excel/CSV files.

-**MySQL Database**: Facts and Dimensions for all departments are retrieved from a MySQL database.
+**MySQL Database**: Facts and Dimensions data are retrieved from a MySQL database.